Avoid Bringing bird flu into Denmark

 Don't take bird souvenirs home with you

 You should be aware that it is prohibited to import live birds, poultry and poultry products, eggs and foods containing poultry from the above-mentioned countries.
-The Danish customs authorities are particularly rigorous in enforcing these restrictions among travelers returning from the affected countries.
+The Danish customs authorities are particularly rigorous in enforcing these restrictions among travellers returning from the affected countries.

 Avoid bringing the infection to Denmark